ronakupadhyaya/Horizons-week-04/day2/twitter/README.md

 });
 ```

-### Browsing ALL tweets 🍻 - `views/tweets.hbs`
+### Step 4: Browsing your feed 🍻 - `views/feed.hbs`

-When viewing all tweets, you should be able to see basic information; content, # of likes, and author are all important here.
-Don't worry about sorting, searching, or filtering for now - we'll tackle that tomorrow.
+When viewing all tweets, you should be able to see basic information; content and author are all important here.
+Don't worry about sorting, searching, or filtering for now.  _Make sure you add links on your feed so that you will be able to navigate to and from your profile and to your twitter feed._

-**Use your `numLikes` virtual (which will be defined below) to display the average rating of each restaurant inline with its listing on your restaurants view.
-You can access it like any other property!**
+_Remember_: Your feed should be made up of all tweets authored by users that ***YOU*** follow!

 > ⚠️  **Warning:** You may have called these fields by different property names!
 Make sure that your Handlebars templates `{{placeholders}}` match those that you defined in your models previously.
+Make sure you update your `singleProfile.hbs` so that your tweets will populate your tweets container!

 The end result will look something like the following: